Advances in Liver Cancer Research

 - NCI researchers have also found that people whose HCC or ICC cells that are molecularly similar to each other are more likely to respond to immunotherapies than people whose HCC or ICC cells are diverse.
 A related study by NCI scientists may explain why: Cancer-killing immune cells were less active in tumors with diverse HCC or ICC cells.

-- An NCI-sponsored clinical trial testing an investigational immunotherapy drug called M9241 in combination with chemotherapy for adults with ICC.
+- An NCI-supported clinical trial is testing an investigational immunotherapy drug called PDS01ADC in combination with chemotherapy for adults with ICC.

 Radiation Therapy

-- The other trial is testing sorafenib with a type of radiation therapy called stereotactic body radiation therapy.
+- The other trial tested sorafenib with a type of radiation therapy called stereotactic body radiation therapy.
 This approach uses special equipment to position the patient and precisely deliver radiation directly to the tumor, which may cause less harm to the rest of the body.
-Early findings have shown that sorafenib with stereotactic body radiation therapy is more effective than sorafenib alone.
+The study found that sorafenib with stereotactic body radiation therapy helped people live slightly longer than sorafenib alone.
+It is one of the first studies to show that it can be beneficial to combine a systemic therapy (like sorafenib) and a local therapy (like radiation).

 Transarterial Therapy